kkreuning/rabo.dev/docs/developer-tools/webhooks/implementation-guide.md

 :::warning Secure communications

-Because of the possible sensitive nature of webhooks, Rabo Smart Pay will only deliver events if a secure connection with your server can be established.
+Because of the possible sensitive content of webhooks, Rabo Smart Pay will only deliver events if a secure connection with your server can be established.

 :::